Sign the Petition Against the Export of Live Animals

 Dear Dr Molefe and Dr Modisane,

-I have heard that the Al Shuwaikh vessel has berthed in East London.
+I have heard that the Al Shuwaikh vessel left loaded with South African sheep in October 2019.

-I implore you to not allow the sheep to be loaded onto that vessel.
+I implore you to not allow this to happen again.

 The sheep will endure a three week brutal journey only to be violently slaughtered fully conscious if they arrive in the Middle East.